MarvelWild/WildWorld/README.md

 Influenced by Sketch Tales, World of Warcraft, Minecraft, Stardew Valley, Don't Starve, Realm of the Mad God, Atari 2600 games, and

 Current state: early development.
-Generation: 2 (rewrite from gen1).
+Generation: 3 (rewrite from gen2, no networking).
+Self-funding in progress.

 <details>
  <summary>Controls</summary>